maikszusevics/IT-Security-Support-Bootcamp/Networking/OSI-model.md

 #### Logical Link Control (LLC) Sublayer

-The LLC sublayer serves as the connection point between the physical link and all higher layer protocols.
-It ensures that protocols like UP can function regardless of what type of physical tech is being used.
+The **LLC sublayer** serves as the connection point between the **Network Layer (Layer 3)** and the **Media Access Control (MAC) sublayer** below it.
+A major reason for the LLC sublayer (or the EtherType field in Ethernet) is to clearly identify which Network Layer protocol (like IP, ARP, or IPv6) the encapsulated data belongs to.
+This prevents the receiving system from trying to process an ARP packet as an IP packet, ensuring that different Network Layer protocols can coexist and be handled correctly.

 #### Media Access Control (MAC) Sublayer